-Net assets at 30 June 2016 of A\$3,733M increased by A\$407M, or 12%, on the prior year.
+Net assets at 30 June 2017 of A\$3,926M increased by A\$193M, or 5.2%, on the prior year.
 The main components of this increase were:

-- A\$239M from the issue of ordinary Sonic shares to part fund the Medisupport acquisition and to fine tune the capital structure, and from exercise of employee options and rights. - A\$163M due to retained earnings (operating profit less dividends paid). - A\$11M related to movements in currency exchange rates, with both assets (including intangibles) and liabilities denominated in USD, EUR and NZD being inflated by a weakened Australian dollar.
+- A\$80M from the issue of ordinary Sonic shares under the Company's dividend reinvestment plan and exercise of employee options and rights. - A\$125M due to retained earnings (operating profit less dividends paid).

-Net (of cash) interest bearing debt increased A\$308M (16%) from the prior year level to A\$2,284M.
-A\$56M of this increase related to currency exchange rate impacts, with A\$475M relating to payments for business acquisitions, offset by cash generated during the year.
+Net (of cash) interest bearing debt increased A\$151M (6.6%) from the prior year level to A\$2,435M.
+This increase comprised A\$268M relating to payments for business acquisitions, offset by A\$43M of currency exchange rate impacts and by cash generated during the year.